janeesa-john/janeesa-john/README.md

 ## 📌 What I'm Doing Right Now

-* Building CLI-based and full stack applications
+* Building Python mini projects and CLI applications
-* Strengthening backend development with APIs
+* Strengthening backend logic with CRUD-based programs
-* Practicing problem solving daily
+* Practicing clean coding using functions
-* Learning file handling and application structure
+* Preparing to transition into Django development

 ---